mogoson/MGS.Curve/UnityProject/Assets/MGS.Packages/Curve/README.md

 If the start and end points are close, they will stick together.
 ```

+- Attach mono curve renderer component to the mono curve game object to renderer curve in scene.

 - Evaluate point on the mono curve.